-- 2.8.2 Create a whole setting protective ethos in which peer on peer abuse, including sexual violence and sexual harassment will not be tolerated. - 2.8.3 Provide training for staff about recognising and responding to peer on peer abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - 2.8.4 Ensure that staff do not dismiss instances of peer on peer abuse, including sexual violence and sexual harassment as an inevitable part of growing up. - 2.8.5 Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online.

-- 2.8.6 Provide high quality Relationship and Sex Education (RSE) and/or enrichment programmes including teaching about consent. - 2.8.7 Ensure that staff members follow the procedures outlined in this policy when they become aware of peer on peer abuse. - 2.8.8 Staff should be aware that some groups are potentially more at risk.
+- 2.8.2 Create a whole setting protective ethos in which child-on-child abuse, including sexual violence and sexual harassment will not be tolerated. - 2.8.3 Provide training for staff about recognising and responding to child-on-child abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys, perpetrators. - 2.8.4 Ensure that staff do not dismiss instances of child-on-child abuse, including sexual violence and sexual harassment as an inevitable part of growing up or 'banter'. - 2.8.5 Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - 2.8.6 Provide high quality Relationship and Sex Education (RSE) and/or enrichment programmes including teaching about consent. - 2.8.7 Ensure that staff members follow the procedures outlined in this policy when they become aware of child-on-child abuse, referring any concerns of child-on-child abuse to the Designated Safeguarding Lead (or deputy) in line with safeguarding procedures. - 2.8.8 Staff should be aware that some groups are potentially more at risk.
 Evidence shows girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk.
+Monkfield Park will ensure that these children have a trusted adult in the setting to talk to. - 2.8.9 Recognise the risk of intra familial harms and provide support to siblings following incidents when necessary. - 2.8.10 The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Behaviour Assessment Tool | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk) if there is a concern that a young person may be displaying sexually harmful behaviours.